mozilla-iam/mozilla-iam/README.md

 This repository tracks all issues that do not have a GitHub repository assigned (such as non-code, code without repo, etc.)

 ## Contact
-For more information, please contact Mozilla Infosec: https://infosec.mozilla.org/
+For more information, please contact Mozilla Infosec (https://infosec.mozilla.org/) or the Open Innovation Team (https://wiki.mozilla.org/Innovation).